sherzodcode/diary-API/readme.txt

 I should write about what i code, and how i did it, my toughts about that and what can i add for upgrade that code.

 ////////
+date: 30.03.2023

+it's 13:28, i'm in station right now.
+Mood is not the best mood i've ever had but ok.
+Alhamdulillah i'm ok.
+Today i need to start HBS project, and improve NEst js project.
+And add questions to JOB INTERVIEW questions roject

+////////

+////////
 date: 29.03.2023

 Time is 22:07.
 Today i understand one of my biggest mistake in my life.
 I started watching anime.